valtiojs/valtio-yjs/README.md

 [valtio](https://github.com/pmndrs/valtio) is
 a proxy state library for ReactJS and VanillaJS.
 [yjs](https://github.com/yjs/yjs) is
-an implmentation of CRDT algorithm.
+an implementation of CRDT algorithm
+(which allows to merge client data without server coordination).

 valtio-yjs is a two-way binding to bridge them.